hoducha/whois-api/README.md

 # Whois API

-An independent Whois Client and Parser written in Javascript.
+A lightweight Whois Client and Parser written in Javascript.

 ## Installation